China Great Wall

 Shandan Great Wall, Gansu

 The members of our group were truly saddened by the bare earth walls that stood before us, especially since some parts were beyond recognition.
-Compared to the proud Great Wall sections of Badaling and Mutianyu, the walls here reminded us of a listless dragon.
+Compared to the proud sections of Badaling and Mutianyu, the walls here reminded us of a listless dragon.
 It is a fact that the hostile environment has eroded the wall day by day.
 But the big holes and the deep marks left by theft indicate that the man-made damage is another factor, and probably a bigger factor to the wall's destruction.

 As we were about to leave, we noticed that a flock of sheep had wandered over after grazing in the field near the wall.
-In this desert-like area, grass grows very sparsely and consequently the sheep were driven to the foot of the Great Wall.
+In this desert-like area, grass grows very sparsely and consequently the sheep were driven to the foot of the wall.
 They huddled together and continued to nibble on the wall despite a lack of grass.
 "The sheep are clever.
 They dig the wall and find grassroots to eat", explained the shepherd.

 This is common in Shandan County.
 The livelihood of the local people depends on raising livestock.
 But the dry climate in the county does not support sufficient growth of grass to feed the sheep and cows.
 So the shepherds allow the sheep to freely dig for grassroots in the wall.
 Even worse, some shepherds dig the holes themselves to accommodate the sheep.
 To add, the locals are also guilty of taking home the strong bricks on the wall to build houses.

-We photographed the deteriorating situation of the Great Wall, and sent these pictures to Gansu Provincial Tourism Bureau, Gansu Provincial Bureau of Cultural Relics, Zhangye Municipal Tourism Bureau and Zhangye Municipal Bureau of Cultural Relics, with the hope of drawing attention of the wall's desperate situation.
+We photographed the deteriorating situation of the wall, and sent these pictures to Gansu Provincial Tourism Bureau, Gansu Provincial Bureau of Cultural Relics, Zhangye Municipal Tourism Bureau and Zhangye Municipal Bureau of Cultural Relics, with the hope of drawing attention of the wall's desperate situation.
 We also believe there are more sections of the wall in danger and we wish more people would realize the importance of protecting its magnificence.
 TCG remains dedicated to the long-term survival of such a national treasure and will continue to monitor the situation.

 Human demolishment to Great Wall

-Kilns beside the Great Wall
+Kilns beside the Wall

 Sheep destroy the foot of Great Wall